New laws, 2019: Vermont pays people $10K to move there, internet taxes, pet protection, more

 Derek Slap, a Connecticut state representative, said the law is also intended to maintain competitiveness in hiring qualified workers.

-In New York City, it will be illegal in the new year to sell anything in foam food containers made from expanded polystyrene, a material the city says cannot be recycled.
+In New York City, it is now illegal to sell anything in foam food containers made from expanded polystyrene, a material the city says cannot be recycled.

 "There's no reason to continue allowing this environmentally unfriendly substance to flood our streets, landfills and waterways," said Mayor Bill de Blasio.
 That ban covers foam clamshell containers, trays and cups as well as foam packing peanuts.